Halloween Safety Tips: Costumes, Candy, and Colored Contact Lenses

 To help you and your loved ones enjoy a safe and happy Halloween, here are some tips from the U.S. Food and Drug Administration, the Consumer Product Safety Commission, and the Centers for Disease Control and Prevention.

 - Wear costumes that say “flame resistant” on the label.
 If you make your costume, use flame-resistant fabrics such as polyester or nylon.

 - Wear bright, reflective costumes or add strips of reflective tape so you’ll be more visible; make sure the costumes aren’t so long that you’re in danger of tripping.

 - Wear makeup and hats rather than costume masks that can obscure your vision.

-- Test the makeup you plan to use in advance.
+- Test the makeup you plan to use at least 24-48 hours in advance.
 Put a small amount on the arm of the person who will be wearing it.
 If a rash, redness, swelling, or other signs of irritation develop where the makeup was applied, that's a sign of a possible allergy.

 - Vibrantly colored makeup is popular at Halloween.
 Check the FDA’s list of color additives to see if the colors are FDA approved.
 If they aren’t approved for their intended use, don’t use them.
 This is especially important for colored makeup around the eyes.

 - Don’t wear decorative (colored) contact lenses that appear to change how your eyes look due to the risk of eye injury, unless you have seen an eye care professional for a proper fitting and been given instructions for how to use the lenses.
 See Eye Safety below for more information.